Discover one of the nation's top design programs.

 The Place of Choice

 Unique to UArts is the ability for students to venture out across disciplines, exploring every medium UArts has to offer, while accumulating program credits towards your Graphic Design degree.
-Free from the rigidity of a traditional curriculum, you’ll have freedom to choose which skills you’d like to develop, ultimately generating a wealth of sought-after experience — as represented by our high post-graduate employment rate, with graduates working for companies like BuzzFeed, MTV, Sony Music, the Brooklyn Museum and the Philadelphia Museum of Art, to name a few.
+Free from the rigidity of a more traditional curriculum, you’ll have freedom to choose which skills you’d like to develop, ultimately generating a wealth of sought-after experience — as represented by our high post-graduate employment rate, with alumni working for companies like BuzzFeed, Spotify, Sony Music, Urban Outfitters and the Brooklyn Museum, to name just a few.

 Our Graphic Design faculty bring experience from a range of backgrounds, from corporate branding to photographics.